ipasir2/ipasir2/README.md

   - ~~in INPUT state, ability to quickly check if a set of literals is a model of the formula~~
   - ~~in SAT state, ability to quickly check if a given literal can be flipped in the model~~

-We are very pleased to present a draft that fulfills most of the above wishes and have created this GitHub area to share this preview of IPASIR-2 with a wider audience.
+We are pleased to present a draft that fulfills most of the above wishes and have created this GitHub area to share this preview of IPASIR-2 with a wider audience.
 In this discussion area, you can post comments if you miss a particular feature in the current version or want to learn more about the background of a particular design decision.
 Note that there exists a discussion areas for the new features in IPASIR-2.

 ## Error Codes